Tumypmyp/any-task/README.md

-# AnyTask
+# AnyTask: Cross-Platform Client for Anytype
+**A modern, lightweight client for Anytype built with Rust and Dioxus.**

-[Anytype](https://github.com/anyproto/) has great desktop, Android and iOS clients.
+[Anytype](https://github.com/anyproto/) has a great desktop, Android and iOS clients.
 This project focuses on cross-platform compatibility between clients using [Dioxus](https://github.com/DioxusLabs/dioxus), a modern Rust framework.

-The client is currently in active development and supports building for desktop and Android.
-The full portable version of the client will be available after the release of headless Anytype.
-Currently the app asks for network connection to official Anytype desktop app.
+**⚠️ AnyTask is currently in active development.**

 <div align="center">
   <img src="./notes/ui.png" width="1000">